Mood-al/react-tabs-scrollable/package/README.md

 - Many features and so easy to customize
 - Fully support for RTL (actually the reason why I built this component is because RTL)
 - Fully accessible
-- You can control in literally everything inside it
+- You can control and have access to everything inside it.
-- Small sized
+- Small sized 9.6k (gzipped: 3.9k)
 - Great to use in navigation, menus and lists or any proper use for tabs
 - Easy to style, you have the css file so you can edit it as you would like and there are style props to all the elements used inside the package.
 - You have access to all refs.